sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - Comprehensive Admin Agent Ecosystem Documentation created with visual agent connections, tool access matrix, and communication protocols.
 - Elena Delegation System expanded to track all 14 agents with capacity limits, specializations, and efficiency ratings.
 - Multi-agent workflow templates added for content creation, QA testing, and launch preparation with dependency management.
+- Architecture Protection Plan implemented to safeguard the $100M+ multi-agent system during continued development.
+- Architecture Guardian system created for automated monitoring and protection of critical files and systems.

 ## External Dependencies